metaconsciousgroup/lab-website/content/authors/yudi_xie/_index.md

 I am a Ph.D. student at the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
 Before graduate school, I got my bachelor's degree in Physics from the University of Science and Technology of China.

 My research focus is building large-scale learning models of the brain.
 Learning is critical for intelligence.
 We already know there are many kinds of learning, such as supervised learning, unsupervised learning, and reinforcement learning.
 However, people mostly studied different kinds of learning separately.
 I am working on building large scale models that account for how different kinds of learning happen and interact in distributed processes in the brain.
-Several key component of learning are already identified:
+Several key component of learning are identified:

 1. fast, few-shot learning and inference in the prefrontal areas,
 2. slow but important procedural learning in the basal ganglia,